tendenci/tendenci/INSTALL.md

     mkdir sitename
     cd sitename

+It's best practice to make a virtual environment for your site.
 You will need [virtualenv](http://www.virtualenv.org/) installed for the next step.
 If you don't have it, you can install it with `pip install virtualenv`.
 Make a virtual environment called 'venv' and activate it.

     virtualenv venv
     source venv/bin/activate